anweshadhal/git-demo/README.md

 # git-demo
-a simple demo repository to know the workflow
+A simple demo repository to know the workflow